From our kitchens to yours: Recipes from around the world

 - Combine corn, red beans, black beans and peanuts and mix well.

-- Bring 1 litre of water to boil in a large pot.
+- Bring 1 liter of water to boil in a large pot.
 Add corn, bean and peanut mixture.
 Boil until soft and thick, adding additional water as necessary.

 - Add pumpkin and mix well.
 Cook until soft, adding additional water as necessary.